 - (b) Ideally five tests, but a minimum of three, should be performed for each set of reference intensities, so that five error figures are associated with each instrument.
 The average error and the average values of I_r and I_m are obtained by discarding the minimum and the maximum value of e obtained for each reference flow rate, then evaluating the arithmetic mean of the three remaining errors and reference intensity values.
-For each reference intensity, an error bar encompassing all the five error values used to obtain the average figures should be reported; - (c) In addition, I_r versus I_m can be plotted, where I_m and I_r are average values, calculated as indicated above; all data are fitted with an interpolating curve, obtained as the best fit (linear, power law or second order polynomial are acceptable); - (d) In the graphs presenting the results, the ± 5 % limits must be drawn to allow an easy comparison of the results with the WMO recommendations; - (e) In case water storage should occur for an intensity below the maximum declared intensity, the intensity at which water storage begins should be documented in the calibration certificate and intensities above this limit should not be considered; - (f) In addition to measurements based on constant flow rates, the step response of each non-tipping-bucket raingauge instrument should be determined.
+For each reference intensity, an error bar encompassing all the five error values used to obtain the average figures should be reported; - (c) In addition, I_r versus I_m can be plotted, where I_m and I_r are average values, calculated as indicated above; all data are fitted with an interpolating curve, obtained as the best fit (linear, power law or second order polynomial are acceptable); - (d) In the graphs presenting the results, the ±5% limits must be drawn to allow an easy comparison of the results with the WMO recommendations; - (e) In case water storage should occur for an intensity below the maximum declared intensity, the intensity at which water storage begins should be documented in the calibration certificate and intensities above this limit should not be considered; - (f) In addition to measurements based on constant flow rates, the step response of each non-tipping-bucket raingauge instrument should be determined.
 The step response should be measured by switching between two different constant flows, namely from 0 mm h-1 to the reference intensity and back to 0 mm h-1.
 The constant flow should be applied until the output signal of the instrument is stabilized, that is, when the further changes or fluctuation in the established rainfall intensity can be neglected with respect to the stated measurement uncertainty of the reference system.
-The sampling rate must be at least one per minute for those instruments that allow it.
-The time before stabilization is assumed as a measure of the delay of the instrument in measuring the reference rainfall intensity.
-Less than one minute delay is required for accurate rainfall intensity measurements.
-The response time should always be documented in the calibration certificate.

-4. Uncertainty calculation
+The sampling rate must be at least one per minute for those instrument in measuring the reference rainfall intensity.
+Less than one minute delay of the instrument in the calibration certificate. - 4.
+Uncertainty calculation